Oluwakorede001/Oluwakorede001/README.md

-- 👋 Hi, I’m Oluwakorede, a fan of chelsea football club and NF.I enjoy chnages.
+- 👋 Hi, I’m Oluwakorede, a fan of Chelsea football club and NF.I enjoy changes.
-- 👀 I’m interested in Machine Learning and Structural Analysis
+- 👀 I’m interested in Machine Learning and Intelligent systems for structures
-- 💞️ I’m open to internships on both ML/data science as well as structual analysis.
+- 💞️ I’m open to internships in ML/data science and Automation.
-- 📫 You can reach me at damisonoyewole@gmail.com
+- 📫 You can reach me at oluwakoredeoyewole@outlook.com